hashintel/hash/packages/engine/README.md

 Where CLI args are described below in the [Usage](#usage) section, an example of a run command during development would be:
 * `cargo run --bin cli -- <CLI ARGS> -p  "<PATH TO HASH PROJECT DIR>" single-run --num-steps <NUM-STEPS>`

+### Contributing
+> **WIP** - This section will be expanded in the future.

+If you like to contribute to hEngine, feel free to open a pull request.
+We are using Rustfmt and clippy as tools for linting every Rust-related pull request.
+In order to run those, you need to install them first (unless they are already installed, which is the default):
+* `rustup component add rustfmt`
+* `rustup component add clippy`

+Then simply run them with:
+* `cargo fmt`
+* `cargo clippy`

 ## Quick Start Guide